ddrachau/eternity/additional-files/documents/development.md

     * IntelliJ settings are stored at `eternity/additional-files/intellij-settings.jar`
     * If you want to use a different IDE you have to create a matching settings set and commit it in the same folder
-    * to ensure a common code style, you should use the `eternity/eternity-build-tools/src/main/resources/checkstyle/ertnity_checks.xml` checkstyle configuration.
+    * to ensure a common code style, you should use the `eternity/eternity-build-tools/src/main/resources/checkstyle/eternity_checks.xml` checkstyle configuration.
 This should also be ensured by a CI server.

 ## Defaults for tests

 Tests are located in the `eternity-test` project.
 This project has no restrictions for the dependencies.

-* Integration tests use Arquillian and require a running WildFly at localhost:8080 and an admin user `dmin:admin`
+* Integration tests use Arquillian and require a running WildFly at localhost:8080 and an admin user `admin:admin`
-* Tests have the same package structure like the class under test but with the folowing prefix:
+* Tests have the same package structure like the class under test but with the following prefix:
 `com.prodyna.pac.eternity.test`.
 * Client tests require an own proxy definition like `com.prodyna.pac.eternity.test.authentication.client.impl.AuthenticationClientServiceProxy`